2010, Queens, New York

 But that didn’t stop my heart from beating like mad.
 With my aether, there was nothing I couldn’t see.
 I looked around, but everything was in place.
 In the kitchen, under the table, beneath the bed, in the wardrobe, everything was as it should have.

 Yet my laptop had a full battery and thus had no excuse to blackout.
-I tried to turn it on.
-Pressing the power button achieved nothing.
+Pressing the laptop’s power button achieved nothing.
 I hit it a few more times, to no avail.
-I glanced at my phone, but it was also dead.
+I glanced at my phone, but the screen was dark and wouldn’t turn on.

 Slowly, pointing the gun in front of me, I traipsed toward the main door.
-It was locked, and the latch held firmly in place.
+The latch held firmly in place.

 With silent, shaky steps, I approached the bathroom door.
 I kicked it open and aimed inside.
 Nothing.
 The bathroom was empty save for the dozens different bleaches and detergents I bought when I searched for the one that best removed blood.
 The bathroom was windowless, old, and featured a toilet and a shower.
 One day, I would get an apartment with enough space for a bath.